What does attestation mean?

 When a document has been attested, it is sealed/signed with the date by an authorised person to indicate that the information on this document is true and correct.
 Notarial Certificates contain a stamp, which is designed to help recipients identify authenticity and validity.
 See the images below for examples of attestation in the form of a simple notarial certificate and a more complex document for overseas use showing a notarial stamp + embassy seal + DFAT stamp.

-Example notarial certificate
+Example notorial certificate

 What are the benefits of document attestation?